 Dr. Peter Hersh, M.D., founder of The Cornea and Laser Eye Institute and The CLEI Center for Keratoconus lectured on new surgical strategies for keratoconus.
 Corneal Collagen Crosslinking (CXL), Intacs, Conductive Keratoplasty, corneal inlays, and laser procedures to rehabilitate the cornea in select KC patients, were reviewed.

-Dr. Hersh also discussed laser assisted corneal transplantation (IEK) and deep lamellar keratoplasty (DALK).
+Dr. Greenstein also discussed laser-assisted corneal transplantation (IEK) and deep lamellar keratoplasty (DALK).
 These are newer methods of corneal transplantation that may be beneficial in keratoconus.
-IEK uses a femtosecond laser to prepare both the recipient and donor cornea to matching specifications.
+IEK uses a femtosecond laser to prepare both the recipient and donor cornea to match specifications.
 A zig-zag edge design may be made with the laser to improve graft-host fit.

 Dr. David Chu, the founder of the Metropolitan Eye Research and Surgery Institute, brought his knowledge of ocular dry eye to the seminar.
 Dr. Chu is an international key opinion leader in areas of uveitis and ocular immunology and we are very fortunate that he is able to join us each year to discuss ocular dry eye and allergy in keratoconus patients.